englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 </Panel>
 ```

 The two examples have quite different results.
 In the first case, the panel is first moved 100 points to the right and then rotated 45 degrees.
 In the other case, the panel is first rotated 45 degrees.
-The positive `X`-direction is now 45 degrees downward, and so our panel ends up being moved toward the bottom right.
+The positive X direction is now 45 degrees downward, and so our panel ends up being moved toward the bottom right.

 ### $(Translation)